johanneshilden/lets-parse/json-combinator/README.md

 has p = option False (const True <$> p)
 ```

-This is almost like `maybeOption`, except that we ignore the result and instead just return `True` or `False`.
+This is almost like `maybeOption`, except that we ignore the result and instead return `True` or `False`.

 ### String